bhisaac/5eFP/5eFP-SRD.md

 ## Coin

 > This is the money you use to pay your bills and taxes.
 It can also include what you consider valuable.
-Coin can also represent works of art, jewels and gems, a business, a thriving community, or anything of great value to you.
+Coin can also represent works of art, jewels and gems, a business, a thriving community, a loving partner, a beloved friend, or anything of great value to you.

 ## The Conflict